TransitApp/GTFS-blocks-to-transfers/README.md

 - `transfer_type`: Only for `modify` operations.
 The new `transfer_type` to assign,
     - `4`: in-seat transfer
     - `5`: vehicle continuation only
+    - (Transit's internal use) `104`: in-seat transfer for trip planner only

 The following _selectors_ are supported: